github/gh-es/USAGE.md

 gh es maintenance
 ```

-Enable or disable maintenance mode on all configured nodes
+Enable or disable maintenance mode on all configured nodes.

 ### Options inherited from parent commands